-Open the Solve now dialog.
-Ensure Analysis 1 and Update prestress loading is selected and press OK to run the analysis.
+Ensure Analysis 1 (and the nested options of Compute prestress losses and Main analysis are selected) and press OK to run the analysis.

 A LUSAS Datafile and a Prestress Results Datafile will be created from the model information.
 LUSAS Solver uses this datafile to perform the analysis.